dasabu/learn-agentic-ai/langgraph/README.md

     return new_state
 ```

 For each field in your State, you can specify a special function called a **Reducer**.
-When you return a new State, LangGraph uses reducer to combine this field with the old State.
+When you return a new State, LangGraph uses reducer to combine these fields in the new State with the old State.

 This enables LangGraph to run multiple nodes concurrently and combine State without overwriting.